iterative/mlem.ai/content/docs/command-reference/init.md

 The `init` command (without given `path`) defaults to the current directory for the path argument.
 This creates a `.mlem` directory and an empty `config.yaml` file inside it.
-Although we recommend using MLEM within a Git repository to track changes using the standard git workflows, this is not required for MLEM.
+Although we recommend using MLEM within a Git repository to track changes using the standard Git workflows, this is not required for MLEM.
-The existence of a `.mlem` subdirectory in any path (including remote) constitutes a MLEM workspace, and MLEM will be fully functional even without incorporating `git` in one's workflow.
+The existence of a `.mlem` subdirectory in any path (including remote) constitutes a MLEM workspace, and MLEM will be fully functional even without incorporating Git in one's workflow.

 ## Options